zachleat/infinity-burger/README.md

 A new kind of hamburger menu

-No dependencies.
+No library dependencies.
 Cuts the mustard on `requestAnimationFrame` and `classList`.
+Demo on [zachleat.com](http://www.zachleat.com/web/).

 Clicks: